dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/task.gif)

 Of course, duckyScript can do much more!
-Such as multi-line scripts for complex keyboard automation tasks.

-Here is an example that open up notepad, types "Hello world", and increases text size:
+Here is a more complex multi-line example that open up notepad, types "Hello world", and increases text size:

 ```
 WINDOWS R